MicrosoftDocs/fabric-docs/docs/data-science/synapseml-first-model.md

 * Go to the Data Science experience in [!INCLUDE [product-name](../includes/product-name.md)].
 * Create [a new notebook](../data-engineering/how-to-use-notebook.md#create-notebooks).
 * Attach your notebook to a lakehouse.
 On the left side of your notebook, select **Add** to add an existing lakehouse or create a new one.
-* Obtain an Azure AI services key by following the [Create an Azure AI services resource using the Azure portal](/azure/ai-services/cognitive-services-apis-create-account) quickstart.
+* Obtain an Azure AI services key by following the [Quickstart: Create a multi-service resource for Azure AI services](/azure/ai-services/multi-service-resource) quickstart.
 You'll need this key for the [Use Azure AI services to transform data in one step](#use-azure-ai-services-to-transform-data-in-one-step) section of this article.

 ## Set up the environment
 Import SynapseML libraries and initialize your Spark session.